top of page

 There’s always hope

-Someday I’ll find three more villains who sufficiently impress me.
+Someday, I’ll find three more villains who sufficiently impress me.
 There seems to be a lot of copying of fictional ideas in Hollywood nowadays.
-Villains, like everything else, are falling victim to the copy-everything mentality that’s saturating the movie screens.
+Like everything else, villains are falling victim to the copy-everything mentality that’s saturating the movie screens.

 Or, maybe the world no longer welcomes a true villain.
 That would be nice.